Changissnz/nu_merchant_principal/README.md

-(perhaps a world are better understood as constructed and defined rather than the inherited constant), then entities in the Game of Breaking Gridlock will attempt to break gridlock (that is the objective of the game) by underminement.
-In an open world, members of group D will seek to undermine one another through a "middle ground".
+(perhaps a world are better understood as constructed and defined rather than the inherited constant), then entities in the Game of Breaking Gridlock will attempt to break gridlock (that is the objective of the game) by <ins>underminement</ins>.
+In an open world, members of group D will seek to undermine one another through specific gains, reaped from a "middle ground" through a feedback loop that is predicted to enable at least one entity to "outperform" others, in other words, advance or fulfill their interests.

 ![image info](./images/gbg_diagram2.PNG)